commtech/netfscc/README.md

 ## Installing Library

 ##### Downloading Library
-- You can use the pre-built driver package that is included with the driver
+- You can use the pre-built library files that are included with the driver
 - Or, you can download the latest library version from [Github releases](https://github.com/commtech/netfscc/releases).